Civil Matter: Alleged Deprived Children and DHS Takes Custody of the Children

 - Mayes County judge dismisses threat charge against father

-Because juvenile matters are confidential by Oklahoma statute, the docket sheet and the identity of the 5 children in this “juvenile deprived” matter cannot be revealed, but Haslam represented their natural father in this Rogers County case that experienced unusual interest by the press and community.
+Because juvenile matters are confidential by Oklahoma statute, the docket sheet and the identity of the 5 children in this “juvenile deprived” matter cannot be revealed, but Haslam represented their natural father in this Rogers County case that experienced unusual interest by the press and local community.
 On May 30, 2007, after 2 years of litigation, this case was dismissed outright and the children returned to their father.

 The Bizarre Investigation and Charge